Interpause/pxt-esp8266iot/README.md

   * `command(cmd:string):void` sends a command and forgets about it.
   * `request(cmd:string):number` sends a command and returns an ID that can be used to find it via `retrieve(id:number)` or `check(id:number)`.

+### Request System
+* All HTTP methods are supported.
+* 4 simultaneous requests are possible (4 queues).
+  * Currently however requests are put into the shortest queue.
+* Similar to Command System in how to make requests and how they are cleared, just on a higher layer.
+* Responses are forwarded to the Requests that made them.

 ### Minor
 * Allowed user to change wifi mode (client,hotspot both) for ESP8266.
 Created `enum wifiMode` for it.
 * Allowed for multiple simultanous connections.
 Created `enum connectionSlot` for it.
 * The enums were mainly created for readability.
 They can be found at [enums.ts](enums.ts).
 * Came up with a way to debug it.
 (Involves two Microbits and the Radio package)
 * Split code into multiple files for neatness.
-* Javadocs and comments, everywhere.
+* JSDocs (not Javadocs) and comments, everywhere.
 * The syntax for the GET request in the original ESP8266 package was wrong.
 Fixed that.
 * Found there was no need to restart the module during initialization.
 Removed that due to being time-consuming.
+* Fixed `retrieve(id:number)` and `check(id:number)`.
+* Message from ESP8266 about connections being closed now used to keep connection slots available better updated.
+* Moved pictures into /pics.

 ## Plans
-1. More bug testing.
+1. Bug testing, especially in regards to the different request types.
 2. Firmware compatibility testing.
 The commands I used should work across all versions but for your reference, I am using [ai-thinker-0.9.5.2-9600.bin](http://wiki.aprbrother.com/en/Firmware_For_ESP8266.html).
     * Here is a [tutorial](https://nodemcu.readthedocs.io/en/latest/en/flash/) on how to flash the ESP8266 module.
-3. Support POST requests.
+3. User-specified headers for requests.
-4. Create the [request system](request_queue.ts) now that I know how to write a proper HTTP request and how to circumvent the Serial buffer limit.
-5. Some replies that don't come after commands have useful information.
-Given hardware limits, I might hardcode which replies are significiant.
+4. Bring in some form of JSON to handle more forms of data for requests.
+5. Decide if commands should be repeated till successful (like requests right now).
+6. Generate proper documentations and a Github wiki page.
-6. Expose uBit.serial so as to have multiple serial streams and not block serial when using package.
+7. Expose uBit.serial so as to have multiple serial streams and not block serial when using package.
-7. Expose hotspot mode with functions.
+8. Expose hotspot mode with functions.
-8. Figure out how to use the UDP protocol.
+9. Figure out how to use the UDP protocol.
-9. Have a server mode.
+10. Have a server mode.
-10. Have a mesh network mode.
+11. Have a mesh network mode.

 ## Credits
 The [original ESP8266 package](https://github.com/elecfreaks/pxt-esp8266iot) was developed under the cooperation of [ElecFreaks](https://www.elecfreaks.com/), [Classroom](http://www.classroom.com.hk/) and [Tinkeracademy](https://tinkercademy.com/).